Interconnectivity¶

 Tying It All Together¶

-While there is no requirement on doing, we strongly recommend to make use of the
+While there is no requirement to do so, we strongly recommend making use of the

 internally.
 It should also be possible to interact with this protocol via C